Extracting Exact Lie Derivatives Without Backpropagation: A Dual Compiler for Neural Control Barrier Functions: Problem Formulation

 where, for each layer index $i\in\{1,\ldots,d\}$, the affine transformation $\ell_i\colon\BBR^{n_{i-1}}\to\BBR^{n_i}$ maps an input vector $z\in\BBR^{n_{i-1}}$ via $\ell_i(z)\triangleq W_i z+b_i$, with weight matrix $W_i\in\BBR^{n_i\times n_{i-1}}$ and bias vector $b_i\in\BBR^{n_i}$.
 For each hidden-layer index $i\in\{1,\ldots,d-1\}$, the nonlinear function $\sigma_i\colon\BBR^{n_i}\to\BBR^{n_i}$ applies a scalar activation $\bar\sigma_i\colon\BBR\to\BBR$ elementwise, so that, for all $\zeta\in\BBR^{n_i}$,

-We require $\bar\sigma_i$ to be differentiable everywhere except possibly on a set of measure zero, a condition satisfied by the rectified linear unit (ReLU), hyperbolic tangent, sigmoid, and softplus activations.
+We require $\bar\sigma_i$ to be differentiable almost everywhere, a condition satisfied by the rectified linear unit (ReLU), hyperbolic tangent, sigmoid, and softplus activations; the pointwise assumptions under which the compiler returns exact derivatives are stated where they are used (Lemma~\ref{lem:dual_activation}, Theorem~\ref{thm:main}, and Remark~\ref{rem:kinks}).
 The parameter vector $\theta\in\BBR^{n_\theta}$ collects the weights and biases across all $d$ layers as

 where the total parameter dimension is